mmierzwa/mmierzwa.github.io/content/posts/2016/2016-08-18-under-the-hood.md

 ---

 It's always good to have static code analysis in your build process.
 I guess no one these days argues with this statement.
 This usually forces developer to make conscious decisions on code-level performance, reliability, security, design etc. Few times CA warnings saved me from producing a quite nasty bugs.
 Sometimes however FxCop yields some really strange stuff.
 This post will describe the one I stuck with some time ago.
-But more interestingly it shows that sometimes .Net developer must look deep under the hood of high-level language abstraction to solve certain issues.<!--more-->
+But more interestingly it shows that sometimes .Net developer must look deep under the hood of high-level language abstraction to solve certain issues.

 ## The story